TicaGit/s_aware_prediction_VITA/README.md

 This repo was originally cloned from the [s-attack repo](https://github.com/vita-epfl/s-attack).

-Most of the code inside the *random_smooth* folder is inspired by the [smoothing repo](https://github.com/locuslab/smoothing) of locuslab.
+Most of the code inside the *random_smooth* folder is inspired by the [smoothing repo](https://github.com/locuslab/smoothing) of Locuslab.

-For the diffusion part, I used the code of [MID repo](https://github.com/gutianpei/MID) and stiched some part together to acheive the denoising.
+For the diffusion part, I used the code of [MID repo](https://github.com/gutianpei/MID) and stitched some parts together to achieve the denoising.

 ## Bibliography